trimstray/nginx-admins-handbook/README.md

 make && make install
 ```

-Update links and cache to the shared libraries:
+Update links and cache to the shared libraries for both types of installation:

 ```bash
 ldconfig